 Other clean-hand tips:

 - Wash hands after handling any item the sick person may have touched, like a dish, cup, or towel.

 - Don't touch your face unless you’ve just washed your hands.

 Some cold and flu viruses can live on skin and other things a sick person might touch -- doorknobs, remote controls, faucet handles -- for up to eight hours.
 And it would be hard for a healthy person to avoid touching all of those things.

 Set aside a room for whoever is sick, says Ardis Dee Hoven, MD, an infectious disease specialist and president-elect of the American Medical Association.
 The sick person can stay there while getting better.
-Set up the room with everything they might need, like tissues, medicine, a thermometer, and a cooler or pitcher with drinks.
+Set up the room with everything they might need, like tissues, medicine, a thermometer, and a pitcher or cooler with drinks.

 Ideally, just one person would take care of the sick one.
-Everyone else stays out of the sick room.
+Everyone else should stay out of the sick room.
 “No one goes in there to visit or watch TV," Hoven says.
 "That’s a very simple way to contain a virus.”

 Separate Germs in the Bathroom